hpcuantwerpen/UAntwerpen-modules/docs/easybuild.md

     4. In `user` mode, `easybuild-user-<stackname>-<stackversion>.cfg`

+-   Module naming scheme (and the installation directory of alternative module naming schemes)

 -   Build directory and temporary directory for EasyBuild: The subdirectories `build` and `tmp` respectively of the work directory determined according to the followin algorithm: